COSC3020/theory-vs-practice-kkrweb/README.md

 The discrepancy could stem from the tree’s balance.

 If elements were inserted in sorted order, the search tree gains the functionality similar to a linked list, turning a complexity O(log n) search into O(n).

 The loss of logarithmic scaling in favor of linear asymptotic scaling could certainly cause such an increase upon moving to the larger sort of 10000 elements.

 Additionally, no two machines are exactly alike, and most times, even the same machine will not run near exactly the same runtime as it may have prior.

 If burdened with other processes or perhaps even something like thermal throttling from handling a heavy workload for a while, a machine may (unfortunately) decide to slow down to a great degree relative to its prior recorded performance in handling a certain process or program.

-A third example of something that could disrupt a runtime could be a poorly optimized update or software on the machine, relevant to either itself on a prior version, or just to what was originally expected from the machine.
+A third example of something that could cause that to be the case could be a potential poor implementation of checks and particular case handling.

-For instance, I think I did something wrong with my local Visual Studio, to the point that several of its runtimes in UWYO Data Structures were outlandishly slow, and characteristic of a laptop of like 10+ years of age and processing power.
-However, my laptop is not nearly that old.
-So dealing with that was super fun, thanks Visual Studio.

-While background processes or thermal throttling could impact runtime and efficiency of running the program, such a notable increase from 5s to 100s is better explained by changes to the algorithm at large.

-Asymptotic analysis assumes perfect conditions, but scenario such as a binary tree having a linked list functionality (as mentioned prior in response 1) can damage those assumptions to a large degree.
-Hardware issues might certainly add inconsistencies or eventual problems in the long term, but the magnitude of which the runtime was change alludes to a change in overall time complexity more than anything.
+This of course would have to not respond well to increases of input size beyond a certain degree.

+For instance, with the transition of 1000 elements at 5 seconds into 10000 elements at 100 seconds, the time increase is extremely notable and characteristic of a problem occuring with the implementation (or machine, as covered) outlined in the problem.

+Perhaps these checks and case handling implementations are made in an inefficient manner that rather than having a minimal effect on runtime (or potentially even memory complexity somehow, returning back to the above considered potential hardware causes), they are at least partially responsible for this great increase in runtime observed.

+These checks could manage to be implemented in a manner (i.e. some theoretical duplicate check with a poor actual implementation) that leads to something such as an n!-esque complexity for the check.

+This inefficient check manner may not have had obvious runtime consequences for the input size of 1000, but once the input size was multiplied by 10 for the 10000 input size, these flaws became a significantly more notable and damaging problem to the runtime.

+This could be assumed to have great consequences towards the runtime of the implementation, potentially to the degree outlined in the problem.

 //